On this page

 Public health significance and occurrence of measles

-The use of measles vaccine in infant immunisation programs globally has led to a significant reduction in measles cases and deaths.
-In addition to providing direct protection to the vaccine recipient, immunisation against measles results in the indirect protection of unimmunised people (herd immunity) if high enough coverage is achieved.
-Measles vaccine has several major effects on measles epidemiology, including an increase of the mean age of infection and an increase in the time between epidemics.
+Globally, the introduction of measles-containing vaccines in infant immunisation programs has led to a significant reduction in measles cases, associated morbidity and deaths.
+In addition to providing direct protection to the vaccine recipient, immunisation against measles results in the indirect protection of unimmunised people (herd immunity) if high enough coverage is achieved in the population.

 Reservoir of measles virus